aliceliveprojects/WildLoggingDBParent/README.md

 WildLogging is a web application which we built to show how the JAM Stack works (Javascript, API, Markup).
 It's a pretty simple responsive app which lets anyone log wildlife sightings in their neighbourhood.

-You can find it deployed on GitHub Pages,  [here](https://aliceliveprojects.github.io/WildLoggingAndAdmin)
+You can find the SPWA (Single Page Web Application) deployed on GitHub Pages,  [here](https://aliceliveprojects.github.io/WildLoggingAndAdmin)

 The WildLogging App depends on an API, which fronts a database.
 You can find the API UI [here](https://urbanwilddbapi.herokuapp.com/docs).